We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 Suppose the branch happens to be particularly stubborn and unmoving.
 In that case, there remains the option to hoist up a paracord, a thick rope, or just anything strenuous by attaching it to the end of the fishing line and pulling over in order to add more shaking force to the stronger branches to cause enough movement to dislodge the drone.

 Note: Make sure that you secure the end of the fishing line at ground level before throwing the other weighty end over, or else you risk wasting the perfect shot.

 Do pay attention to your position, the position of your friends, and the surroundings in relation to the trajectory of your throw.
 Face towards the direction in which the object’s trajectory is unlikely to hit any person or anything else.
-Besides this, make sure that no one is standing directly beneath the drone as they have sufficient weight and enough sharp parts to cause serious injury when dropped from a height.
+Besides this, ensure that no one is standing directly beneath the drone as they have sufficient weight and enough sharp parts to cause serious injury when dropped from a height.

-On the off chance that you are in a public area, ensure everyone around gets a fair warning about the falling drone, so they stay out of the way.
+On the off chance that you are in a public area, ensure everyone around gets a fair warning about the falling drone so they stay out of the way.

 Moreover, the fishing line can do a lot of damage to your hands if not appropriately handled or just in case the correct trajectory takes multiple attempts to achieve.
-In order to safeguard your hands from cuts, friction burns, or the general irritation from moving the line or rope, protective gloves may be a worthy investment!
+In order to safeguard your hands from cuts, friction burns, or general irritation from moving the line or rope, protective gloves may be a worthy investment!